-The Master of Information Systems (MMIS) course is accredited at the professional level by the Australian Computer Society (ACS), the recognised accrediting body for information and communications technology (ICT) courses in Australia.
+The Master of Management Information Systems course is accredited at the professional level by the Australian Computer Society (ACS), the recognised accrediting body for information and communications technology courses in Australia.

-As a result of the accreditation, students completing the MMIS are eligible to become Provisional Members of ACS immediately and Professional Members after relevant information technology experience of four years.
+As a result of the accreditation, students completing the Master of Management Information Systems course are eligible to become Provisional Members of ACS immediately and Professional Members after four years relevant information technology experience.

 The Australian Human Resources Institute (AHRI) is the national association representing human resource and people management professionals.
 AHRI members are predominantly human resource and people management professionals including HR directors and managers, specialist and general HR practitioners, consultants, line managers and team leaders.
 Membership details can be found on their website

-The Australian Institute of Project Management (AIPM) have endorsed the following School of Management courses:
+The Australian Institute of Project Management have endorsed the following School of Business courses:

 Students are invited to join the Accounting Students Register of CPA Australia.
 The benefits available include: access to the CPA Library Network; professional development and training, discounted Accounting and Auditing handbooks, and the opportunity to build on a network of contacts and to participate in the activities of Australia's largest professional accounting organisation.
 Students can join online at www.cpacareers.com.au